kartik242001/firstrepo/README.md

 # firstrepo
-this is my first repo
+This is my first Git repositry Author Kartik Sharma